shlublu/ShlubluLib/README.md

 **ShlubluLib** is a lightweight, modular, general purpose, open-source C++ library for Linux and Windows.<br /> The current version is v0.5.

-This library consists in code I wrote for my own use and that might be useful to others.
-It is therefore released "as-is", just to be helpful with no warranty of any kind (see license for further details).
+This library is designed to be simple to use.
+It is intended to cover frequent use cases in a simple way without preventing or hindering the development of more advanced features when needed.
+It actually consists of code that I wrote for my own use and that could be useful to others.

-ShlubluLib is licensed under the EUPL-1.2-or-later (European Union Public Licence), please see the file "LICENSE.txt", or read the [EUPL text online](https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12).
+ShlubluLib is licensed under the EUPL-1.2-or-later (European Union Public Licence), which is compatible with the most frequent open source licenses.
+Please see the file "LICENSE.txt", or read the [EUPL text online](https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12) in any EU language.

 ## Table of content